COURT of PROTECTION (COP)

 - It handles urgent and emergency applications when decisions must be made on behalf of others without hesitation (for instance releasing funds to pay for medical care)

-- It making decisions about lasting power of attorney or enduring power of attorney, evaluating any objections to their registration
+- It makes decisions about Lasting Powers of Attorney or Enduring Powers of Attorney, evaluating any objections to their registration

 - It considers applications to make statutory wills or gifts